Gooseberry and Rhubarb Crumble

 -

 Topping: Don’t overwork the topping, especially if you’re using small-grained oats.
-The end result should resemble coarse cornmeal.
+The result should resemble coarse cornmeal.

 What You Need